Skip to content

 Wet Compression: Beyond Evaporative Cooling

-• Filtration: Pump skids include 0.35-micron inlet filters and 10-micron discharge filters to protect the nozzle manifolds.
+• Filtration: Pump skids safeguard the system with 0.35-micron inlet filters and 10-micron discharge filters.
+This removes particulates that could impair the fog pattern or damage nozzle manifolds.

 Support Services for Fogging Systems